simensen/fig-leaf/transform-logical-paths.md

 Given a fully qualified logical path, a logical path prefix, a logical separator, and a file system path prefix, implementations:

+- If the logical path is equal to the logical path prefix, the algorithm MUST return the file system path prefix.

+- If the logical path prefix is not valid or cannot be found, the algorithm MUST return NULL.

 - MUST replace the logical path prefix with the file system path prefix, and